tlensk/Self-targetCRISPR/Code/test_example/Readme.md

 ## Input files:
 * __export.txt__ <br>
-Organism level statistics and information about the analyzed genome assembly downloaded from CRISPRCasdb
+Organism level statistics and information about the analyzed genome assemblies downloaded from CRISPRCasdb
 * __20190618_spacer_34.fasta__ <br>
 A complete list of spacers downloaded from CRISPRCasdb
 * __summary.txt__ <br>
-Additional information about each replicon (whether a replicon is linear or circular)<br>
+Additional information about each replicon (in the first place whether a replicon is linear or circular)<br>
 _This information is missing from fasta format files and needs to be obtained from NCBI separately._
 * __.fasta files__ for the replicons <br>
 Each .fasta file contains a genomic sequence of the corresponding replicon